Tyrrrz/CliWrap/Readme.md

 await (input | Cli.Wrap("foo") | output).ExecuteAsync();
 ```

-Besides raw streams, `PipeSource` and `PipeTarget` both have factory methods that let you create different pipe implementations:
+Both `PipeSource` and `PipeTarget` have many factory methods that let you create pipe implementations to fit different use cases:

-- `PipeSource.Null` -- represents an empty pipe source.
+- `PipeSource.Null` -- represents an empty pipe source
-- `PipeSource.FromStream()` -- pipes data from any readable stream.
+- `PipeSource.FromStream()` -- pipes data from any readable stream
-- `PipeSource.FromFile()` -- pipes data from a file identified by its path.
+- `PipeSource.FromFile()` -- pipes data from a file
-- `PipeSource.FromBytes()` -- pipes data from a byte array.
+- `PipeSource.FromBytes()` -- pipes data from a byte array
-- `PipeSource.FromString()` -- pipes from a text string (supports custom encoding).
+- `PipeSource.FromString()` -- pipes from a text string (supports custom encoding)
-- `PipeSource.FromCommand()` -- pipes data from standard output of another command.
+- `PipeSource.FromCommand()` -- pipes data from standard output of another command
-- `PipeTarget.Null` -- represents a pipe target that discards all data.
+- `PipeTarget.Null` -- represents a pipe target that discards all data
-- `PipeTarget.ToStream()` -- pipes data into any writeable stream.
+- `PipeTarget.ToStream()` -- pipes data into any writeable stream
-- `PipeTarget.ToFile()` -- pipes data into a file identified by its path.
+- `PipeTarget.ToFile()` -- pipes data into a file
-- `PipeTarget.ToStringBuilder()` -- pipes data as text into `StringBuilder` (supports custom encoding).
+- `PipeTarget.ToStringBuilder()` -- pipes data as text into `StringBuilder` (supports custom encoding)
-- `PipeTarget.ToDelegate()` -- pipes data as text, line-by-line, into `Action<string>` or `Func<string, Task>` (supports custom encoding).
+- `PipeTarget.ToDelegate()` -- pipes data as text, line-by-line, into `Action<string>` or `Func<string, Task>` (supports custom encoding)
-- `PipeTarget.Merge()` -- merges multiple outbound pipes into one.
+- `PipeTarget.Merge()` -- merges multiple outbound pipes by replicating the same data across all of them

-The pipe operator also has overloads for most of these.
+The pipe operator also has overloads for most of these as well.
 Below you can see some examples of what you can achieve with the help of CliWrap's piping feature.

 Pipe a string into stdin: